 There is an option to get a "prepaid" ticket for multiple rides.
 It is called the Creditrans barik.
 First, you'll need to purchase the "Barik" card, which costs 3€ and can be shared among up to 10 people.
 It should be available at any Matro Bilbao station, from ticket machines.
 Once you have your "Barik" card, you can top-up at any Metro Bilbao station.
-The fares using this card are reduced to:

-1 Zone: 0.90€ 2 Zones: 1.07 € 3 Zones: 1.18 €
+The fares using this card are reduced to: - 1 Zone: 0.90€ - 2 Zones: 1.07 € - 3 Zones: 1.18 € Metro timetables The Metro is working from 6:00 until 23:00 from Sunday to Friday.

-Metro timetables

-The Metro is working from 6:00 until 23:00 from Sunday to Friday.
-On Friday night, it works until 1:30, with trains every half an hour.
+On Friday night it is extended according to the timetable you can find below, with trains every half an hour.
 On Saturday night there are generally trains every half an hour.